DaveBben/Soil_Moisture_Transmitter_Reciver/README.md

 All of the code for the Atmega328 is located in the `433mhz_transmitter` folder.

 ## Receiver Code
 `receiver.py` is the python code which runs on the Raspberry Pi.

+## Systemd Service
-I also created a service called `soil_moisture.service` which is enabled and executed by systemd on the raspberry pi.
-This service called the `start_soil_service.sh` after the `pigpiod.service` is called.
+I also created a service called `soil_moisture.service` which is executed by systemd on the raspberry pi.
+This makes sure that my receiver code is always running.
+The service calls the `start_soil_service.sh` after the `pigpiod.service` is called.
 Make sure that [pigpiod is installed](https://github.com/guymcswain/pigpio-client/wiki/Install-and-configure-pigpiod) on your Raspberry Pi before using this.

 ## Google Cloud Code
 You can find the function code for Google Cloud [in this repo](https://github.com/DaveBben/fcm_soil_notification_function).